Benchmarks

 }Metrics

-- Rubric/LLM-judge: Physician-authored evaluation rubrics applied to model responses in multi-turn clinical scenarios.
+- Rubric/LLM-judge: Physician-authored evaluation rubrics applied to model responses across single-turn and multi-turn health scenarios.
 Calibrated LLM judges score atomic rubric criteria assessing clinical correctness, patient safety, context awareness, completeness, communication quality, and instruction adherence.
-Criterion scores are aggregated across evaluation axes and cases to produce overall HealthBench performance scores.
+Criterion scores are aggregated across evaluation axes and examples to produce overall HealthBench performance scores.

 Known Limitations